bails29/Elasticity_curve_analysis/README.md

 This is provided with a small subsample of the preprocessed data, thus the results will differ somewhat from those in the paper.

+Note: the delayedflow package is only available on github as of December 2, 2022: https://modche.github.io/delayedflow/

 1. To run this script, download the associated files
-2. The data contains:
-1 preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "processed_flow_sample" and one file containing
-    catchment attributes data: "mods" which were compiled and processed separately.
+2. The data contains: one preprocessed streamflow file containing daily flow percentile and climatological data adapted from PRISM: "processed_flow_sample.csv" and one file containing catchment attributes data: "mods.csv" which were compiled and processed separately.
-2. To run the script, change the "root.dir" to the complete file path of where you've stored this data and *ensure that the data is stored in a subfolder titled "data"*
 3. "knit" the document